Balance and Difficulty walking

 How therapy helps

 One of the main specialties of physical therapy is helping people to walk normally.
 This takes a thorough evaluation of your walking patterns, posture, range of motion, strength, balance and coordination.
 Through this analysis, a treatment plan is then developed that will address your range of motion, pain, coordination, balance and strength.
 The end result is the ability to walk without the need of an assistive device such as a cane or walker, safely and smoothly.
 In cases with progressive diseases such as ALS, Multiple Sclerosis or Parkinson’s Disease, physical therapy is critical to maintaining function, independence and walking as long as possible.
-If your balance or walking is not what it used to be, contact us today at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH centers to discover how Our Physical Therapists can help you walk better!
+If your balance or walking is not what it used to be, Free Consultation at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH centers to discover how Our Physical Therapists can help you walk better!